chromium/chromium/components/onc/docs/onc_spec.md

       enabled and a network scan shows a new policy managed network, the device will automatically switch to the managed network.

+* **AllowAPNModification**
+    * (optional, defaults to true) - **boolean**
+    * Only relevant when the admin does not specify APNs for a SIM.
+Note that users cannot modify any admin assigned APNs.
+When this field is present and set to false, users won't have the capabilities to add, modify, and use their own custom APNs for cellular networks that do not have an APN specified by the admin.
+When this field is unset or set to true, users will have the aforementioned capabilities for an eSIM with no AdminAssignedAPNIds, and for any pSIM if there are no PSIMAssignedAPNIds.

 * **AllowTextMessages**
     * (optional, defaults to Unset) - **string**
     * When this field is present and set to Allow text message notifications